matt-cook/corpchaps.com/get-started/bring-steve-to-you.md

 ### On-Site Consulting

-One day of consulting anywhere in the USA.
+One day of consulting anywhere in the USA. including information about on-site consulting outside of the USA.

+We will be in touch via email within 1-2 business days after your purchase to make arrangements for your on-site consultation.

 ### Closing subhead here xxx